Stiivi/brewery/README.markdown

 Brewery is a Python framework for:

 * data streams - streaming structured data from various sources into various targets.
 Example of existing streams: CSV, XLS, Google Spreadsheet, relational SQL database, MongoDB, directory with YAML files, HTML, ...
+* extraction, transformation and loading
 * data quality monitoring
-* data mining (in the future)

 Focus is on understandability and transparency of the process.